 I really love how the plexiglass storm windows turned out.
 They look like they came that way.
-I will may get plexiglass for a few more windows next year.
+I may get plexiglass for a few more windows next year.

-Velcro Vinyl Window Coverings
+Making DIY Velcro Vinyl Window Covers

 Finally I trimmed the edges with a utility knife.